alegrigoriev/py-vss/README.md

 function `zero_terminated(src)`
 - return a copy of the `src` object truncated to the first zero byte.

+function `timestamp_to_datetime(timestamp:int)`
+- converts a 32 bit timestamp, as time since 00:00 of 01/01/1970 in seconds, into `datetime.datetime` object.

+class `vss_branch_record`
+- represents a record describing a branch of this file.
+Multiple branch records may be present, linked by `prev_branch_offset` field.

+class `vss_checkout_record`
+- represents a record describing the location and revision of a file checkout.
+VSS keeps track of checkouts to be able to merge the file changes onto the most recent version of the file.

+class `vss_comment_record`
+- represents a revision comment string.
+The string is stored zero-terminated.
+Unlike all other record types, its header doesn't contain a CRC, storing a zero instead.
+VSS allows to edit the comment after the fact.

+class `vss_project_record`
+- points to projects (directories) this file belongs to.
+A file can be cloned (shared) to multiple projects (directories).
+Multiple project records can be present, linked by `prev_project_offset` field.

+class `vss_delta_record`
+- represents delta (difference) of the previous revision of the file from the next revision.

 ### class `vss_record_reader`

 Class `vss_record_reader` defines the following methods: